René Girard: Christian society

 The evangelical revelation contains the truth on the violence, available for two thousand years, Girard tells us.
 Has it put an end to the sacrificial order based on violence in the society that has claimed the gospel text as its own religious text?
 No, he replies, for in order for a truth to have an impact it must find a receptive listener, and people do not change quickly.
 The gospel text has instead acted as a ferment that brings about the decomposition of the sacrificial order.
 While medieval Europe showed the face of a sacrificial society that still knew very well how to despise and ignore its victims, nonetheless the efficacy of sacrificial violence has never stopped decreasing, in the measure that ignorance receded.
-Here Girard sees the principle of the uniqueness and of the transformations of the Western society whose destiny today is one with that of human society as a whole.
+Here Girard sees the principle of the uniqueness and of the transformations of the Western society whose destiny today is, in his view, one with that of human society as a whole.

 Does the retreat of the sacrificial order mean less violence?
 Not at all; rather, it deprives modern societies of most of the capacity of sacrificial violence to establish temporary order.
 The "innocence" of the time of the ignorance is no more.
 On the other hand, Christianity, following the example of Judaism, has desacralized the world, making possible a utilitarian relationship with nature.
 Increasingly threatened by the resurgence of mimetic crises on a grand scale, the contemporary world is on one hand more quickly caught up by its guilt, and on the other hand has developed such a great technical power of destruction that it is condemned to both more and more responsibility and less and less innocence.

 So, for example, while empathy for victims manifests progress in the moral conscience of society, it nonetheless also takes the form of a competition among victims that threatens an escalation of violence.
 Girard is critical of the optimism of humanist observers, who believe in the natural goodness of man and the progressive improvement of his historical conditions (views themselves based in a misunderstanding of the Christian revelation).
 Rather, the current nuclear stalemate between the great powers reveals that man's capacity for violence is greater than ever before, and peace is only a product of this possibility to unleash apocalyptic destruction.